vijaytholpadi/Appchaeologist/README.md

 # Appchaeologist
-⚒ A simple shell script to extract contents of a IPA file ⚒
+⚒ A simple shell script to extract contents of an IPA file ⚒